 Project 4: Preclinical and Clinical Investigation of MLL-PTD AML

 This translational and clinical study investigates epigenetic therapy for a rare subset of AML with MLL-PTD.
-Drs.
-Caligiuri and Blum explore a discovery made in Dr. Caligiuri's laboratory that the well-characterized partial tandem duplication (PTD) of the MLL gene in a single allele occurs in a subset of AML patients.
+Dr. Blum explores a discovery made in the laboratory that the well-characterized partial tandem duplication (PTD) of the MLL gene in a single allele occurs in a subset of AML patients.
 Importantly, the lab also discovered that the wild type MLL allele in this same subset of patients may be silenced by epigenetic regulation, presenting an opportunity for drug-induced re-expression of the gene.

 The translational research group at Ohio State has been one of the leaders nationally in developing drugs that target epigenetic changes in leukemic cells.
 This project will incorporate both preclinical and clinical aims.
 Notably, creation of a MLL PTD knock-in mouse demonstrated that the lesion described does not alone produce AML.
 Additional abnormalities such as FLT3 over-expression resulted in development of leukemia in this mouse model.
 Thus, Project 4 will further characterize/validate and utilize this MLL PTD/FLT3 mouse as a preclinical model and also develop drug treatment strategies targeting epigenetic and genetic aberrations in patients with AML.